 The Principal and authorised staff are allowed to search a pupil and their possessions, without consent, where they have reasonable grounds to suspect that they may have a prohibited item.
 The Academy can confiscate any items found during a search that they consider harmful or detrimental to the school environment, pupils who refuse searching may be refused entry onto the Academy site.
-For additional advice and guidance, refer to our Searching and Screening Procedure.
+For additional advice and guidance, refer to the DfE guidance Search, screening and confiscation, January 2022

-In order to deter pupils from bringing contraband items onto the school site, it is occasionally necessary to undertake bag and pocket checks.
+In order to deter pupils from bringing contraband items onto the school site, it may be necessary to undertake routine bag and pocket checks.
 Where this happens, the pupil is first asked whether they have anything on their person that they should not have and given an opportunity to tell a teacher if they have any contraband items in their possession.
-After this, pupils are asked to remove their blazers and both blazer pockets and bags are searched.
+After this, pupils are asked to remove their blazers and both blazer pockets, bags and persons searched with the use of a handheld security metal detector.
+Refusal of search will result in the pupil being isolated and parents and/or the relevant authorities contacted to conduct a joint search